A Major Milestone for Osano...and the Industry

 While the internet makes it easy for users worldwide to visit your site, that doesn’t mean English is the preferred language of said users.
 Though the language is widely spoken, not everyone who comes to your site can understand it (fluently or otherwise).

-The EU’s ePrivacy Directive, also known as the Cookie Law, requires informed consent before storing most cookies on a user’s device and/or tracking them.
-Under Article 5, that consent requires that the user has been “provided with clear and comprehensive information” about the purposes of the cookie.
-The first step in communicating clear information is to make sure that the recipient of that information-- your website’s visitor-- can understand it.
+The European Union’s ePrivacy Directive, also known as the “Cookie Law,” requires informed consent before storing most cookies on a user’s device and/or tracking them.
+Under Article 5 of the directive, consent requires that the user has been “provided with clear and comprehensive information” about the purposes of the cookie.
+The first step in communicating clear information is to make sure the recipient of that information — your website’s visitor — can understand it.

 The General Data Protection Regulation (GDPR) also requires that a request for consent be given in an intelligible and easily accessible form, using clear and plain language.
-According to Recital 42, for consent to be informed, the data subject should be aware of the purposes of the processing.
+Recital 42 of the GDPR posits that, in order for consent to be informed, the data subject must be made aware of why your company is processing their data.

 When it comes to protecting a customer’s right to privacy — while simultaneously retrieving data needed to create effective marketing campaigns — marketers have a tricky job at hand.
 Particularly when it comes to cookie consent pop-ups.